Bhutan at the 2024 Summer Olympics: Athletics

 Bhutan was represented by one female athlete at the 2024 Summer Olympics in athletics: Kinzang Lhamo in the women's marathon.
 She qualified via universality place.
 (Note: Universality places are places awarded to countries that send small delegations to the Olympics.
 They let the nations' best athlete qualify for the Olympics.)
 This was Lhamo's debut appearance at the Olympics.
 On 11 August, she participated in the women's marathon.
 It marked her first competition outside of Bhutan.
 In preparation for the event, Lhamo trained in Thimphu with the help of the Bhutan Amateur Athletic Federation.
-She completed the marathon in 79th with a time of 3:52:59; despite finishing in last place, she received a standing ovation from spectators, praising her willing determination to finish the event.
+She completed the marathon in 79th place with a time of 3:52:59; despite finishing in last place, she received a standing ovation from spectators, praising her willing determination to finish the event.